tc-mwangi/tri-pi-IP2/README.md

 * give answer/output.

 ### Test 01 (Is it a triangle?)
-a + b > c
-b + c > a
-c + a > b
+The sum of two sides has to greater than the 3rd. a + b > c b + c > a c + a > b